 VSS is a ‘controller’ and also a ‘processor’ of personal data.
 We are fully committed to ensuring all personal data is handled fairly, lawfully and with due regard to confidentiality, dignity and respect.

-Under the General Data Protection Regulations (GDPR) there are certain personal and special category types of data.
+Under the Data Protection Act 2018 there are certain personal and special category types of data.

 Personal data is any information that can be used to identify a person, for example: